Leon924/Leon924.github.io/_pages/hobby.md

 ---

 ## Basketball
-- suffered a fracture of the fifth metatarsal bone of my left foot in 22th May!
+- Suffered a fracture of the fifth metatarsal bone of my left foot in 22th May!

 ## Bodybuilding
-- bench press： PB 110KG
+- Bench press： PB 110KG
 - Squat：PB 140KG

 ## Running